 Physicians also use samples for other purposes, for example, to determine appropriate dosage and assess efficacy and tolerability for the individual patient [2-6].
 Drug samples allow physicians and patients to test a range of medications before filling expensive prescriptions [7], including assessing the efficacy of different dosages before ordering a prescription for a patient [3].
-Physicians can also use samples to test patient response to a class of medications, such as Selective Serotonin Re-uptake Inhibitors (SSRIs), in anticipation of writing a prescription for a medication in that class if the trial medication proves effective for the patient.
+Physicians can also use samples to test patient response to a class of medications, such as Selective Serotonin Re-uptake Inhibitors (SSRIs), in anticipation of writing a prescription for a medication proves effective for the patient.